Mohammed-Alabri/SQU-Timetable-Maker/README.md

 * third, the timetables will show up.
 * fourth you can add or remove free filters(free day or time)
     - time: enter the time you want to be free after add word exapmle: "add 08".
-      - Times: 08,10,12,14,16
+      - Times: 08,10,12,14,16.
     - day: enter the time you want to be free after add word exapmle: "add thu".
-      - Days: sun, mon, tue, wed, thu
+      - Days: sun, mon, tue, wed, thu.

 # known bugs
 * if the section has more than one lab section, the first lab section will be counted.